Germany: Trial begins over failed robbery of Roman golden coins | DW | 03.08.2021

 The group broke into the Rheinisches Landesmuseum (Rhineland State Museum) in the western city of Trier — close to the Luxembourg border — in the state of Rhineland Palatinate on October 8, 2019.

 Their aim was to steal a collection of over 2,500 solid gold coins.
-The artifacts weigh 18.5 kilograms (41 lbs) and have been dated back to the Roman era.
+The artifacts weigh 18.5 kilograms (41 pounds) and have been dated back to the Roman era.

 The gang got in via scaffolding, prising open a window and breaking through a heavy door with a sledgehammer.
 Two of the thieves went inside while another stood guard.